Skip to main content

 Watch this video in which Dr. Offit answers, “Why Can't We Make a Better Flu Vaccine?”.

-Side effects from the influenza vaccine are extremely rare.
-Fever or muscle aches generally occur in those who never had influenza or the influenza vaccine before.
-These symptoms do not mean that you have "the flu."
-Because the vaccine virus is "inactivated" in all but the nasal spray version, it cannot cause respiratory symptoms, such as congestion and cough, which are common with influenza infections.
+Side effects from the influenza vaccine are very rare.
+Fever or muscle aches may occur in those who never had influenza or the influenza vaccine before.
+These symptoms do not mean that a person has "the flu."
+The vaccine virus is "inactivated" in all but the nasal spray version, so it cannot cause an influenza infection.

 Learn more about the concern that the influenza vaccine can cause influenza in this short video, part of the series Talking About Vaccines with Dr. Paul Offit.